shahreaz0/paperback/README.md

-# express-webpack-boilerplate
+# paperback

-A starter pack with Node, Express and Webpack
+A simple book library